Abdalla2030/Advanced_Data_Structures_Implementation/README.md

 # Advanced_Data_Structures_Implementation
-Implementation of some data structures like BTree, suffix trie and suffix array
+Implementation of some data structures like B-Tree, suffix trie and suffix array

 ***************************************************************************************************
-Assignment 1  ( BTree )
+Assignment 1  ( B-Tree )

 * Implement a BTree data structure as described in our lecture with O(n) space and O(log n) Insert() and O(n) Print() operations.
 * Use only standard C++, such that the following main() works.
 You are not allowed to modify the main().